Professor (Emeritus) John H. Munro

 - Niall Ferguson: the Descent of Finance: Geopolitical Implications of the Crisis: may also interest you.
 This lecture, given by Prof. Niall Ferguson, Laurence Tisch

 Professor of History at Harvard University, was delivered at Chatham House, London (Eng), on 5 October 2009.
-He is also a renowned, if rather more popular (and populist)
+He is also a renowned, if a popular and populist economic historian, with a decidedly pro-Conservative (and

-economic historian.
+pro-Republican) political slant -- and thus opposed to my economic and politcal outlooks.
+Nevertheless I will never suppress opposing opinions.
 Note the pun, based on his recent book: The Ascent of Money.

 Other Academic and Political Commentaries: by prominent economists and economic historians